 One such alternative that North River School may use is an exclusionary time-out.
 An exclusionary time-out will consist of a student being directed to move to a designated, calm, safe and comfortable space within the school for the purpose of re-establishing a calm, safe, therapeutic focus until ready to return to the academic setting or meeting with a support staff.
-The Program Coordinator, Lauren Enos, or her designee, will oversee student separation procedures if implemented.
+The Program Coordinator, Andrew Manning, or his designee, will oversee student separation procedures if implemented.